alberto-morales/microservices-java-training-course/docs/03-Spring_Boot_data_JPA_PostgreSQL_REST_API.md

 - RESTful  Web Services with Spring Boot [session](https://github.com/alberto-morales/microservices-java-training-course/blob/20191101-AcmeBankApplication/docs/RESTFul-Web-Service-Spring-Boot.md) finished.

 - SGBD (PostgreSQL) installed.
-We recommend to follow this [guide](http://www.postgresqltutorial.com/install-postgresql/) that illustrates the PostgreSQL installation proccess (at the current time we use PostgreSQL 12)
+PostgreSQL is already installed in the provided VM, but it you feel better using Windows version, you can intall it by yourself.
+In this case, We recommend to follow this [guide](http://www.postgresqltutorial.com/install-postgresql/) that illustrates the PostgreSQL installation proccess (at the current time we use PostgreSQL 12).

-### Step 1: PostgreSQL admin tool installation
+### Step 1: PostgreSQL admin tool

 As with every SBBD, we need a GUI tool for manipulating, visualizing and sharing the data living in Postgres server.